August 18, 2022

-The course will begin with an overview of comfort fundamentals, how it has been codified in ASHRAE’s Standard 55, and how it has been based on the predicted mean vote (PMV) model that works for an ‘average’ person, but does not predict accurately for typical building populations.
-The course will introduce an improved model for personal comfort, and describe how to use the CBE Thermal Comfort Tool for comfort calculations and to check compliance with Standard 55.
+The course began with an overview of comfort fundamentals, how it has been codified in ASHRAE’s Standard 55, and how it has been based on the predicted mean vote (PMV) model that works for an ‘average’ person, but does not predict accurately for typical building populations.
+The course introduced an improved model for personal comfort, and describe how to use the CBE Thermal Comfort Tool for comfort calculations and to check compliance with Standard 55.

-The course will then discuss how we should avoid narrow temperature ranges which have high energy implications, but do not necessarily provide high levels of comfort.
-The course will also present research and case studies on buildings with radiant systems and ceiling fans, and how these low-energy solutions can provide equivalent or superior comfort, and how electric fans in many situations can protect people during extreme heat events.
-Finally, the course will discuss the relationship of the thermal environment to work performance.
+The course then discussed how we should avoid narrow temperature ranges which have high energy implications, but do not necessarily provide high levels of comfort.
+It also presented research and case studies on buildings with radiant systems and ceiling fans, and how these low-energy solutions can provide equivalent or superior comfort, and how electric fans in many situations can protect people during extreme heat events.
+Finally, the course covered the relationship of the thermal environment to work performance.